Wine, Truffles and Epic Mountains - Fausto Coppi's Homeland

-"Piemonte" means "at the foot of the mountain", a fitting name for a region framed by both the Alps and the Apennines.
+"Piemonte" means "at the foot (pie-) of the mountain (-monte)" a fitting name for a region framed by both the Alps and the Apennines.

 Nestled within this majestic landscape, Piedmont holds some of Italy’s most outstanding treasures: the gentle hills and geometric vineyards of the Langhe-Roero-Monferrato (a UNESCO World Heritage Site and ideal cycling destination), renowned for producing Barolo wine and exquisite truffles, the glaciers of the Gran Paradiso National Park — the Great Paradise — connected by the breathtaking Colle del Nivolet road, the iconic Monviso and its climb to Pian del Re — The King’s Plain — the pristine waters of Lakes Maggiore and Orta, and a rich heritage of medieval town centers, castles, churches, and architectural marvels.